 (6) Facilitate and participate in the development, implementation, review, and meetings to evaluate IFSPs;

-(E) A child shall be exited from HMG early intervention when any one of the following is true:
+(E) Early intervention service coordination contractors shall maintain a local HMG early intervention exit policy specifically detailing when a child is exited from HMG due to loss of contact.
+A child shall be exited from HMG early intervention when any one of the following is true:

 (1) The child reaches three years of age;

 (2) The child's IFSP outcomes have been met and the child's IFSP team members agree the child does not need additional outcomes;

 (3) The child is determined eligible, but not in need of early intervention services, or the child does not complete required re-determination of eligibility or annual child assessment procedures, in accordance with rule 3701-8-07 of the Administrative Code;

 (4) The child has been evaluated in accordance with paragraph (B)(4)(b) of rule 3701-8-07 of the Administrative Code and the developmental evaluation tool does not indicate a developmental delay of at least one and one half standard deviations below the mean in at least one of the following areas: adaptive, cognitive, communication, physical, and social or emotional development; informed clinical opinion is not used for eligibility; or the child does not complete required eligibility procedures;

 (6) The child moves out of the state of Ohio.